minadao/stats507-coursework/README.md

-# stats507-coursework
+# Data Science and Analytics using Python
-Repository for STATS 507
+Repository for STATS 507 Lecture Code and Homework